spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 All of these differences are managed by different Payment Execution Service adapters.
 A PES adapter consumes payment instructions in a standard format, and converts them into a form which can be understood by the target PES.
 The principle is that difference between PESs should be encapsulated at the lowest possible level, so that standard operations such as the quality control and decomposition of payment lists can be performed in a single standard way.

 It is, of course, possible that a given jurisdiction might only have a single PES.
 For instance, in Tanzania all account-holding institutions will be connected to the Tanzania Instant Payments System (TIPS).
 In this case, the architecture of the payment execution service continues to be the same, but there will be a reduced number of payment adapters, one for each of the external interfaces of the banks which may hold SPP debit accounts.
 If TIPS subsequently implements a 3PPI interface, then there will only be a single adapter, which will allow SPPs to debit accounts at any account-holding institution using the same interface.
-All of this will, however, be managed within the PBB.
+All of this will, however, be managed within the Payments Interoperability Layer.
 Individual SPPs will not need to make any changes to their applications to reflect this change.

 ### External approvals

 In some jurisdictions, SPPs will need to obtain external approval, for instance from the Finance Ministry or the Treasury, before they are allowed to execute a payment.
-The PBB supports this requirement via a separate adapter, which can be configured to interact with the approval process implemented in a given jurisdiction.
-The particular form of the approval process – for instance, the implementation of maker/checker and escalation processes – is defined as outside the scope of the PBB, although implementers in a given jurisdiction may need to build parts of this process as part of their PBB implementation.
+The Payments Interoperability Layer supports this requirement via a separate adapter, which can be configured to interact with the approval process implemented in a given jurisdiction.
+The particular form of the approval process – for instance, the implementation of maker/checker and escalation processes – is defined as outside the scope of the Payments Interoperability Layer, although implementers in a given jurisdiction may need to build parts of this process as part of their Payments Interoperability Layer implementation.

 ### Unbanked services

-An important characteristic of a PBB is that it should be able to make payments to all the beneficiaries of a given SPP, whether or not the beneficiary has a reachable account into which the benefit can be paid.
-Almost all PBBs will therefore require some means of making payments to beneficiaries who do not possess reachable accounts.
+An important characteristic of a Payments Interoperability Layer is that it should be able to make payments to all the beneficiaries of a given SPP, whether or not the beneficiary has a reachable account into which the benefit can be paid.
+Almost all Payments Interoperability Layers will therefore require some means of making payments to beneficiaries who do not possess reachable accounts.
 These methods may be very different from each other, depending on the coverage of the PESs in the jurisdiction.
 In some jurisdictions, it may be necessary for the government to deliver cash; in others, vouchers may be used; some jurisdictions may wish to use PES-specific vouchers, whereas others may want to issue vouchers which may be redeemed via any PES, and so on.
-Because of the variety of solutions which may be required, the PBB will support one or more adapters to manage payments to unbanked participants.
+Because of the variety of solutions which may be required, the Payments Interoperability Layer will support one or more adapters to manage payments to unbanked participants.
 In a pattern analogous to that used for the PES adapters, an unbanked adapter will manage disbursements to unbanked beneficiaries and, if required, mange the redemption of those disbursements: for instance, by moving funds to a particular PES to support its disbursement of cash to the holder of a voucher.

 The payment execution service works in the following way: